- Imperial Augsburg: Renaissance Prints and Drawings, 1475–1540

 Organization: Organized by the National Gallery of Art, Washington.

-Sponsor: It is supported in part by a generous grant from the Thaw Charitable Trust.
+Sponsor: Supported in part by a generous grant from the Thaw Charitable Trust.

 Other Venues: Jack S. Blanton Museum of Art at the University of Texas at Austin, October 5, 2013–January 5, 2014